projectshift/shift-schema/README.md

 from shiftschema import validators, filters from wtforms import StringField, PasswordField

-# extend your form from provided misin
+# extend your form from provided mixin
 class UserForm(Form):
     """ User form used for creating new users """ username = StringField('username')